darthsoup/laravel-whmcs/README.md

 $app->register(DarthSoup\Whmcs\WhmcsServiceProvider::class);
 ```

+Now you can use the WHMCS API in your Lumen project.

 ## Usage

-You can call your WHMCS Instance directly by calling the facade with the an API function.
+You can call your WHMCS API directly by calling the `\WHMCS::{WHMCSAPIFUNCTION}` facade.
-This also works with custom created API functions which included in your WHMCS API folder.
+This also works with custom API functions contained in your WHMCS API folder.

 ### Examples

-I want all products from an client
+Obtain a list of client purchased products

 ```php
 \Whmcs::GetClientsProducts([